saravanak/labs/diary/blog/2024-07-17-crawler-challenge-in-go.md

 synchronizer channel.
 Once this thought came in, it was easy to implement.
 This was The Moment.

-## The `depth` distractor
+## The `depth` detractor

-The `depth` parameter for the stub implementation given on the challenge was always a eye-sore.
+The `depth` parameter for the stub implementation given on the challenge was always an eye-sore.
 It distracted me.
 I was aiming to find the end condition of the recursive calls both using the channel and respecting the depth variable.
 But on later thought, I realized that we should do only either of the two.
 And hence the solution.